 In this video, we’ll take a look at silver’s prospects for 2020 and beyond.
 Over the past 5 years, interest in silver has grown exponentially to the point where we now get almost as many silver enquiries as gold.

-So is silver a worthwhile investment in 2020 and 21, and what can we expect from it, we examine silver investing in 2020
+So is silver a worthwhile investment in 2022 and beyond, and what can we expect from it, we examine silver investing in 2022

 I’d like to start by looking at downside risk.
-The silver price has fallen from around £13 an ounce at the start of 2017, to £12.50/oz the following year, and nearer to £12 an ounce in 2019.
+The silver price fell from around £13 an ounce at the start of 2017, to £12.50/oz the following year, and nearer to £12 an ounce in 2019.
 Clearly, the prospect of owning a depreciating asset is unappealing.

 However, unlike gold, silver’s demand consists predominantly from industrial use.
 As the world’s most conductive material, silver is used in most electronic components, solar panels, photography and medicines.
 The digital age is only going to develop over the coming years, creating new electronic demands on silver.
 The search for alternative energy will lead to increasing silver demand with electric cars and electric solar energy.
 So with industrial demand rising, downside risk to silver is minimal.